justinwalkertattoo/GalaOS/RAILWAY_DEPLOY.md

-# 🚂 Railway Deployment Guide
+# 🚂 [Deprecated] Railway Deployment Guide

 ## Prerequisites

+Note: Railway deployment is retired in this repository.
+CI automation for Railway has been removed.
+This guide is preserved for historical reference only.

-Before deploying to Railway, you need:
+Before deploying to Railway (not maintained), you would need:

 1. **Railway Account** - Sign up at [railway.app](https://railway.app)
 2. **Railway CLI** (optional) - `npm i -g @railway/cli`